Billy99/ovn-kuber-traffic-flow-tests/README.md

 * All the hard-coded values are printed to the screen when `FT_VARS=true`.
   The "Test Control", "OVN Trace Control" and "External Access" variables can be overwritten.
-If any of the "From YAML Files" variables are overwritten, the yaml files must also be updated before `launch.sh` is called.
+If any of the "From YAML Files" variables are overwritten, the yaml files must also be updated before *'launch.sh'* is called.
 * Then all the queried values, like Pod Names and IP addresses are printed.
 * Each test is run with actual command executed printed to the screen.
 * <span style="color:green">**SUCCESS**</span> or <span style="color:red">**FAILED**</span> is then printed.